ahibis/grapthSolver/docs/classes/GraphSolver.md

 > **enableNodeParent**(): [`GraphSolver`](GraphSolver.md)\<`TNode`, `TPathData`, `TNodeCtx`, `TPath`, `TGraphPlugin`\>

-Enables parant node for each path.
+Enables adding a parent node to the path.
-This function is part of a fluent API and returns the GraphSolver instance to allow for method chaining.
+All Path will have .parentNode property with the parent node

 #### Returns